freedomsponsors/www.freedomsponsors.org/doc/testing.md

 # Running splinter tests

+(Splinter tests are broken right now, you can skip this part!)

 There is another set of tests that need additional setup before they can be ran.
 Those tests live in the 'core_splinter_tests' package, and they use [Splinter](https://github.com/cobrateam/splinter) (a wrapper around Selenium).